How to claim diminution in value after a car accident UK

 Produce a professional evidence pack

 An insurer will not simply accept your word for a value loss figure.
 You need a formally structured evidence report that documents the valuation method, the diminution calculation, the legal basis for the claim, and the final demand figure.
-This is what the insurer's claims team will actually assess.

 Tip: A professional pack shifts the burden onto the insurer to specifically dispute your evidence — rather than simply rejecting an unsubstantiated claim.